 AMD's promised AM5 support through 2027+, which means you can drop in next-gen Ryzen chips without replacing this board.
 That's proper upgrade potential.

-Right, let’s talk about what you’re actually getting here.
-The X670E chipset is AMD’s top-tier consumer option, and the ‘E’ is important because it means you get PCIe 5.0 lanes from both the CPU and the chipset.
+Right, let's talk about what you're actually getting here.
+The X670E chipset is AMD's top-tier consumer option, and the 'E' is important because it means you get PCIe 5.0 lanes from both the CPU and the chipset.
 Not just marketing fluff.
-Your primary GPU slot runs at PCIe 5.0 x16 (128GB/s bandwidth), and you get a proper Gen5 M.2 slot that’ll handle those absurdly fast SSDs that are starting to hit the market.
+Your primary GPU slot runs at PCIe 5.0 x16 (128GB/s bandwidth), and you get a proper Gen5 m2" class="vae-glossary-link" data-term="m2">M.2 slot that'll handle those absurdly fast SSDs that are starting to hit the market.

 I've tested this with both Ryzen 7000 and the newer 9000 series chips.
 Works brilliantly with both.
 The board automatically recognised my 7950X and applied sensible default settings without any drama.